cbpowell/SenseLink/README.md

       plugs:
       - FirstPlugHere: ...
 ````
+And of course, the device running SenseLink needs to be able to access the HASS Websockets URL & port, so be sure to configure any firewalls appropriately.

 ##### 2. HASS Source Plug Configuration
 For each plug utilizing a HASS entity attribute, the following configuration needs to be supplied in addition to the basic requirements from above.
 Some keys can be ommitted, and the noted default value will be used.